 Invest in Companies that Utilize Cryptos and Blockchain

 Rather than investing directly in trust for bitcoin, why not invest in companies that are at the forefront of the Cryptocurrency sector.
 Here are a few examples I pulled up using Matador.
 Matador is another free stock trading app.

 You don’t need to download it if you don’t want to, but it had a convenient list under the label “Blockchain.”

-Some companies like AMD and Nividia are well-known for Bitcoin mining and other companies have implemented cryptocurrency as a currency to purchase goods through their website.
+Some companies like AMD and Nvidia are well-known for Bitcoin mining and other companies have implemented cryptocurrency as a currency to purchase goods through their website.

 If you were curious about which companies actually allow Bitcoin to be used for purchases, there are a few big names.
 Microsoft allows Bitcoin to be used to buy credits for their online marketplace.

-Overstock and New Egg which are very popular online stores which accept Bitcoin.
+Overstock and New Egg are very popular online stores that accept Bitcoin.

 You can even buy a flight with Expedia using Bitcoin.

 FB is currently one of many companies that is trying to launch a new cryptocurrency known as Libra.
 If you want to invest in the future of Libra, I would look at some other companies involved in it as well and decide which one is a good fit for you.